A proof of the $4$-variable Catalan polynomial of the Delta conjecture

-Note that the resolution of this conjecture does not prove all of the conjectures made in Section 7 of \cite{HRW15} because there was a second combinatorial interpretation stated for the coefficient $\left< \Delta_{h_\ell} \nabla e_{n-\ell}, s_{k+1,1^{n-k-1}} \right>$ that does not seem to be compatible with the compositional version and our proof relies on this connection. \end{section}
+Note that the resolution of this conjecture does not prove all of the conjectures made in Section 7 of \cite{HRW15} because there was a second combinatorial interpretation stated for the coefficient $\left< \Delta_{h_\ell} \nabla e_{n-\ell}, s_{k+1,1^{n-k-1}} \right>$ that does not seem to be compatible with the compositional version and our techniques depend strongly on compatibility with the compositional construction. \end{section}

-\begin{section}{Symmetric functions} The symmetric function results on Macdonald symmetric functions that we will use here almost all come from a series of early papers on the subject \cite{Mac88,G92,GarHai95,GarHai96,BG99, BGHT99,GHT99,GarHag02}.
+\begin{section}{Symmetric functions} The results related to Macdonald symmetric functions that we will use here almost all come from a series of early papers on the subject \cite{Mac88,G92,GarHai95,GarHai96,BG99, BGHT99,GHT99,GarHag02}.
 These results have proven to be very prescient in the utility of the identities, notation and techniques developed.
 We will be able to prove our symmetric function recurrence by using the groundwork paved in these references.
 The book by J. Haglund \cite{Hag08} collects many of the identities that we will use in a review of the literature and hence will provide a useful reference for their use.
 The only additional ingredient that we will use are the creation operators and symmetric functions introduced in \cite{HMZ12} which play an important role in developing recurrences for the coefficients in which we are interested.

 \begin{subsection}{Symmetric function notation} The main reference we will use for symmetric functions is \cite{Mac95}.
-The standard bases of the symmetric functions that will appear in our calculations the complete $\{ h_\lambda \}_\lambda$, elementary $\{ e_\lambda \}_\lambda$, power $\{ p_\lambda \}$ and Schur $\{ s_\lambda \}_\lambda$ bases.
+The standard bases of the symmetric functions that will appear in our calculations the complete $\{ h_\lambda \}_\lambda$, elementary $\{ e_\lambda \}_\lambda$, power $\{ p_\lambda \}_\lambda$ and Schur $\{ s_\lambda \}_\lambda$ bases.

 The ring of symmetric functions can be thought of as the polynomial ring in the power sum generators $p_1, p_2, p_3, \ldots$.
 As we are working with Macdonald symmetric functions involving two parameters $q$ and $t$ we will consider this polynomial ring over the field $\QQ(q,t)$.